For in-depth information and resources regarding taxes, we encourage you to visit the I-House’s tax information page.

 Resident Alien VITA Site (UT College of Law)

 February 5 – April 9, Except Spring Break

 Please visit the IRS website for other Knoxville locations where VITA is offered.
 Availability of times and dates vary from location to location.

 This office is not able to answer questions concerning non-resident tax returns, but they do assist tax residents.
 They have IRS publications and forms, accept ITIN applications, and they can help with administrative questions, such as “Where is my refund?”

 Paid Tax Preparers

-Students or scholars with complicated situations (for example, someone who earned investment income such as stock dividends or capital gains) are strongly recommended to consider paying a tax preparer to complete their tax return.
+Foreign nationals with complicated situations (for example, someone who earned investment income such as stock dividends or capital gains) may want to consider paying a tax preparer to complete their tax return.
 Be sure to find out if the tax preparer has experience with tax non-residents.
 There is typically a fee charged (at least $100) to prepare a tax return.